Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 Annual Flowers That Don’t Need Deadheading

-Some modern annuals are “self-cleaning,” which means they drop their old blooms all on their own—no snipping required:
+Some modern annuals are self-cleaning, meaning they drop their old blooms on their own.
+These can largely be left alone:

 • Calibrachoa (Million Bells)